rd162/distributed-system-course/README.md

 Note: after the project is created you also may need to enable billing for this project in the console <https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_an_existing_project>.
 However, you may freely skip this instruction, because each further command that crete services with billing will prompt for that.

-##### Build Services Container Images

-See appropriate README file for each service for how to build.

 ##### Create Cluster in GKE

 ```sh